inaimathi/langnostic/drafts/clojure-for-gui-programming.md

   ...)
 ```

-Apparently, this means that the `map`s inside of `foobar` are never forced *(since we never look at their return values)*, but the attached effectful operations never happen either.
-The solution in my case was to re-write `foobar` using `doseq` instead of `map`, which had exactly the behavior I want here.
+Apparently, this means that the `map`s inside of `foobar` are never forced *(since we never look at their return values)*, and the attached effectful operations therefore never happen either.
+The solution in my case was to re-write `foobar` using `doseq` instead of `map`.

 ### Lazy IO